-Exploration Objectives of 2022
+2022 Exploration Objectives

-Bonterra has revisited its drilling program and now plans to drill between 75,000 to 90,000 m of diamond drilling in 2022.
+Bonterra has revisited its drilling program earlier this year and plans a total of approximately 75,000 m of diamond drilling in 2022.
 That is slightly lower than originally planned due to a realignment of the Company's strategy.
-The Company's main objective remains to advance the Barry open pit project to the PFS level before year end and to continue the in-fill program of the underground mineral resources.
-Consequently, the drilling program on barges at Gladiator is expected to end during the next quarter.
-Data compilation and interpretation will carry on for the rest of the year at Gladiator.
+The Company's main objective remains to advance the Barry open pit project to the PFS level and to continue the in-fill program of the underground mineral resources.
+Data compilation and interpretation will carry on for the rest of the year at Gladiator and at Bachelor properties.
 The Company expects to have two drill rigs at Barry for the rest of the year.
 Bonterra's geology team will continue their technical review to define exploration targets for future campaigns.